5 Things to Do First During a Ransomware Attack

 • Then, attackers could target and encrypt primary user data files on host systems.

-Knowing what ransomware attackers or hackers are up to is the first step.
 Now it’s time to swing into action.
 Your exact disaster recovery plan will depend on your business and the breach, but this guide from the FTC is a great place to start.
-There are also security breach notification laws in the United States you’ll need to adhere to.
-If you haven’t prepared for these things yet, check out this guide to help you kick off some crucial conversations with your CISO.
+There are also security breach notification laws in the United States you must follow.
+If you haven’t prepared for these tasks yet, check out this guide to help you kick off some crucial conversations with your CISO.

 1. Contain the attack and lock down your environment.